abhayx3324/flightRoutePlanner/README.md

-Sure, here is a README file for your project:

----

 # Flight Route Planner

 This project is a flight route planner implemented in C++.
 It uses Dijkstra's algorithm to find the shortest path between airports, considering the effect of wind on travel distance.
 The planner represents airports using a graph, where the nodes are airports, and the edges are the distances between them.